TEAMuP-dev/HARP/model_validation/README.md

 Two figures are tracked, because the exact billed amount is not observable from the client:

-- **Call count** — the number of `/process` calls that reached the GPU.
-This is exact and is the most reliable signal of how much of the allowance a run will use.
-Only calls that ran count; a queued or input-skipped case does not.
+- **Call count** — the number of `/process` calls that reached the GPU, each of which reserves allowance.
+This is exact and is the most reliable signal of how much a run will use.
+A call retried after an infrastructure fault reserves again and counts again; a queued or input-skipped case never ran and does not count.
 CPU and dedicated-hardware models never contribute.
 - **Wall time** — the total `/process` wall time (queue plus execution) of those calls, marked `(approx)`.
 Hugging Face bills ZeroGPU **dynamically**: each call reserves its declared `@spaces.GPU(duration=)` time up front and